Profit (magazine)

-Profit was a bimonthly Canadian business magazine aimed at entrepreneurs.
-The headquarters of the magazine is in Toronto.
+Profit, launched in 1982, was a bimonthly Canadian business magazine aimed at entrepreneurs.
+The headquarters of the magazine was in Toronto, Canada.

 History and profile

 Profit was launched in 1982.
 The magazine was published bi-monthly until January 1999 when its frequency was switched to eight times a year.
-It is now published six times per year and, according to its website, it focusses on "how to find opportunity and seize it", management practices, case studies and "access to peer groups".
-The headquarters of the magazine is in Toronto.
+It then published six times per year and, according to its website, it focused on "how to find opportunity and seize it", management practices, case studies and "access to peer groups".
+The headquarters of the magazine was in Toronto.

 Its sister magazines were Canadian Business and MoneySense.
 In December 2013 Profit merged with Canadian Business, appearing initially as a special section of that magazine.